Art and Social Justice

 Artwork II

-In doing artwork I and II, aesthetic empathy was the door opener to the category of no space as an existential of the marginalized (refugees, migrants, displaced persons)
+In creating Artwork I and II, I discovered that aesthetic empathy opened the door to the category of 'no space' as an existential condition of the marginalized, such as refugees, migrants, and displaced persons

-This category is implemented in the collective body of human mankind.
-To get hold of it psychologically and emotionally, embodied cultural and creative arts activities was key
+This category is part of the collective body of human mankind.
+To understand it psychologically and emotionally, cultural and creative arts activities were essential